NovaGamma/scalaMLB/README.md

 │  └─ scala
 │     ├─ DataService.scala
 │     ├─ Game.scala
-│     ├─ MainDB2.scala
 │     └─ MlbApi.scala
 └─ test
    └─ scala
-      ├─ MlbApiSpec.scala
-      └─ MySuite.scala
+      └─ MlbApiSpec.scala
 ```

 - `DataService.scala`: This file will interact with the database : creation of the ZIO Pool, connection to the pool with postgre properties, creation of the database, some queries...
 - `Game.scala`: Defines the `Game` case class, which represents one Game.
-- `MainDB.scala`: The entry point of the program.
-It handles the execution, including reading and parsing the JSOCSVN file, instert into the database and deals with the endpoints
+- `MlbApi.scala`: Contains all the different endpoints we thought it was useful.
+It is the entry point of the program.
+It handles the execution, including reading and parsing the CSV file, instert into the database and start the server
-- `MlbApi.scala`: Contains all the different endpoints we thought it was useful
 - `test/MlbApiSpec.scala`: Contains the tests to check if our api implementation is correct.
-- `test/MySuite.scala`: Contains the tests to check if our databse implementation is correct.

 You can run them using:
 ```